Becoming a first-time dad | Start Preparing *Now*

 I can still recall what it was like being a first-time father, getting the baby bag packed and ready for rushing to the hospital at a moment’s notice.

-Anxiety pangs about whether it would be a smooth, safe and healthy delivery plagued me constantly.
+AThe joys of becoming a first time dadnxiety pangs about whether it would be a smooth, safe and healthy delivery plagued me constantly.
 On the other hand I day-dreamed about what the little one would look like, spending hours pouring through names, making the little ‘nest’ ready at home.

 BTW, the ‘nest’ thing is interesting as one of my first dates with my then girlfriend (wife now) was to watch an omni-theatre (3-D) documentary on the life of 2 young beavers setting up their new home and preparing for their new brood.
 How romantic!